 If you want to become an Uber driver, there are a few very basic requirements which you should get checked off pretty quickly.
 Thankfully, you can decide right now whether or not you’ll meet these criteria:

-- You’re aged 21 or over, with one year’s driving experience and an in-state license
+- You’re of legal age to drive in your city, with one year’s driving experience and an in-state license

 - You live in an area where Uber operates (you can check this at https://www.uber.com/cities)